Doishy/Doomsday-Codex/articles/TES_vs_ANT_vs_DD.md

 not know how to interact with but, as the match goes on, will get used to.
 It might also be our own constraints in sideboard options.
 Being a combo deck, and a combo deck that uses a wishboard at that, we do have limited slots and options for trying to face a large variety of hate in different forms and it may be often we just have the wrong answers at the wrong times.
+It could also be the fact that our main win condition allows our opponent to see the entierity of our deck that is not included in the Doomsday pile and thus know exactly what to play around.

-Backtracking a bit, the overall Match Win % is not static however.
+Backtracking a tad, the overall Match Win % is not static however.
 We have been trending it over time and, although we have only recently started gathering data, we can already see some trends for the better.
 Below shows the Match Win % over time: